 3 FAM 4123 - Restrictions on Employment and Outside Activities

 3 FAM 4125 - Outside Employment and Activities by Spouses and Family Members Abroad (3 FAM 4125 b - states that a spouse or family member must notify the principal Administrative Officer at post before acceptance of intended outside employment.)
-Family members can use the Memorandum to Request Chief of Mission Approval Template (pdf).
+Family members can use the EFM Employment Outside the Mission Action Memo (pdf).

 15 FAM 246.2 - Housing Abroad Policy: Using Residential Space - Businesses (governs the use of government housing for home-based businesses, allowing family members to work out of their USF-leased or owned properties)